 Pursuant to the provisions of Section 178(4) of the Companies Act 2013 and Regulation19(4) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 ourpolicy on the appointment of Directors including Independent Directors Key ManagerialPersonnel (KMP) and Senior Management and the policy on remuneration of the Directors KMPand other employees provides a referendum based on which the Human Resource ManagementTeam plans and strategises their recruitment plans for the strategic growth of theCompany.
 The Nomination & Remuneration Policy may be accessed on the company's websiteat the link:

 The Ministry of Corporate Affairs had taken the Green Initiative in CorporateGovernance by allowing paperless compliances by Companies through electronic mode.

-Your Company supports the Green Initiative and has accordingly decided to send allcommunications to its shareholders to their respective registered E-mailaddresses.
+Your Company supports the Green Initiative and has accordingly decided to sendnecessary communications to its Shareholders to their respective registered E-mailaddresses.

-Your Company appeals to you its shareholders who are yet to register your E-mailaddresses that they take necessary steps for registering same so that you can also becomea part of the initiative and contribute towards a Greener environment.
+Your Company appeals to you its Shareholders who are yet to register the E-mailaddresses that they take necessary steps for registering the same so that you can alsobecome a part of the initiative and contribute towards a Greener environment.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS